Connect with us

 The lawsuit was filed after a young trans woman who had previously been housed with girls in a juvenile facility was transferred to an adult men’s prison, where she was brutally raped.
 Her numerous requests to be housed with other women, citing safety concerns, had been denied.
 After taking on the woman’s case, Greisen quickly stumbled upon many more trans women who had experienced similar violence.
 She contacted the Colorado attorney general’s office and governor’s office, but little changed, prompting her to file the class action.

-“The Department of Corrections in every state — it's like to turn around the Titanic.
-There's so much bureaucracy,” Greisen said.
+“The Department of Corrections in every state — it’s like trying to turn around the Titanic.
+There’s so much bureaucracy,” Greisen said.
 “You often have to sue to get their attention.”

-The World Professional Association for Transgender Health, the leading professional organization that sets standards for the medical treatment of people with gender dysphoria, recommends an “informed consent model” that allows to pursue gender-affirming care, including surgery, without having to undergo extensive psychological counseling.
+The World Professional Association for Transgender Health, the leading professional organization that sets standards for the medical treatment of people with gender dysphoria, recommends an “informed consent model” that allows patients to pursue gender-affirming care, including surgery, without having to undergo extensive psychological counseling.

 But Colorado’s prison system, like many across the country, doesn’t adhere to those standards.
 Current corrections department policies require trans women to receive multiple recommendation letters from medical and mental health providers to be considered for transition-related surgery.
 Often, prisons offer gender-affirming care “on paper” but lack qualified providers, making the care impossible to get, according to Matthew Murphy.